• Undergraduate

 *Modern universities - defined as higher education institutions that were granted university status in, and subsequent to, 1992.

-**The National Student Survey 2022 and 2023 - Based on an average of all 27 questions.
+**The National Student Survey 2023 and 2024 - Average of answers to all questions by registered student population.
 Excludes specialist institutions.

 Testimonials - our students or former students provided all of our testimonials - often a student from the course but sometimes another student.
 For example, the testimonial often comes from another UWL student when the course is new.